 With the importance of the fishery to the state of Maine and the families who depend on it, sustainability has always been at the core of how the industry operates.
 The Maine Lobster industry has been self regulating with strict fishing guidelines for over 150 years to protect the resource.

 The industry is so devoted to protecting the resource that it was the lobstermen themselves who first developed strict sustainability measures and petitioned the government to turn the guidelines into regulations.
 Maine’s rules are designed to protect egg-bearing females, known breeders, and juvenile lobsters to ensure the fishery always has a strong future.
 Lobstermen are raised on these rules and have to complete a year-long apprenticeship before they can captain their own boat to ensure they are well versed in sustainable fishing.
+In addition to measures to protect the resource, Maine Lobstermen have taken many steps to protect the broader coastal and marine environment.
+Learn more about our sustainable fishery.

 Maine is home to the most delicious lobster on earth: Maine New Shell Lobster.
 Caught during our peak fishing season from June to November, New Shell Lobster is sweeter and more tender than the more common Hard Shell Lobster.
 Our lobstermen take pride in bringing this uniquely-Maine product to shore for people all over the world to enjoy.
 Learn about the Maine Lobster difference.